Therapy for Partners of Alcoholics may be for you if this resonates...

 You haven't been able to be fully honest with the people around you.
 Maybe family and friends don't really understand how bad it has gotten.
 Maybe you have held back because you are worried about what they will think of your partner, or of you for staying.
 You don't want their opinions to take over.
 You don't want to be told what to do or to have your love for this person dismissed.
 You just want someone to hear how hard this actually is, without judgment, and without an agenda.

-That is exactly what therapy is for.
+That is exactly what therapy for partners of alcoholics is for.

 What makes this so painful is that your partner might not be who people imagine when they picture someone with a drinking problem.
 They may have a good job, show up for life in a lot of ways, and be someone you genuinely love and admire.
 That is what makes it so confusing.
 Because how can someone who loves you choose alcohol over you, over your relationship, over the life you are trying to build or have built together?
 That question is one of the loneliest feelings there is, and it deserves to be explored in a space that is entirely yours.